 - Grade Level Equivalent: 5th-6th grade

-- Themes: Kindness, trust, and second chances
+- Themes: kindness, trust, and second chances

 “All Summer in a Day” by Ray Bradbury